The Fairness of Credit Scoring Models

-We estimate a set of increasingly sophisticated credit scoring models to predict default (see \cite{Lessmann2015} for a survey), namely logistic regression (LR), penalized logistic regression (Ridge), classification tree (TREE), random forests (RF), XGBoost (XGB), support vector machine (SVM), and artificial neural networks (ANN).
-Thus, we consider both standard parametric regression models (LR and Ridge) and machine-learning models, able to extract non-linear relationships.
-We estimate individual classifiers (SVM, TREE, ANN) as well as ensemble methods (RF, XGB), which have proved to perform well for credit scoring applications (\cite{Lessmann2015}).
-Most importantly, our analysis includes intrinsically interpretable models or white-box models (LR, Ridge, TREE) and black-box models (RF, ANN) as our fairness diagnosis method can accommodate both types of models.
+We estimate a set of credit scoring models to predict default, namely logistic regression (LR), classification tree (TREE), random forests (RF), XGBoost (XGB), support vector machine (SVM), and artificial neural networks (ANN).
+Thus, we consider both standard parametric regression models (LR) and machine-learning models, able to extract non-linear relationships.
+We estimate individual classifiers (SVM, TREE, ANN) as well as ensemble methods (RF, XGB), which have proved to perform well in credit scoring applications (\cite{lessmann2015benchmarking}).
+Furthermore, our analysis includes natively interpretable models or white-box models (LR, TREE) and black-box models (RF, ANN) as our fairness diagnosis method can accommodate both types of models.
 In practice, the performance of ML\ models (and, as shown below, their fairness diagnosis) is quite sensitive to the value of the parameters used to fine tune the model and control the learning process.
 In the present study, we determine hyperparameter values using a ten-fold cross-validation and a random search algorithm.\footnote{We split the dataset into ten subsamples.
 We use nine of them for in-sample calibration, while using the remaining one for out-of-sample testing.
 This procedure is carried out ten times by changing the subsample used out-of-sample.
 Within this process, the random search algorithm trains the considered credit scoring models based on different hyperparameter settings.
 Finally, the random search algorithm chooses the hyperparameter values with the highest average accuracy across all subsamples.
-See Appendix \ref{Appendix_hyperparameter_tuning} for more information about hyperparameters.} For ANN, we standardize continuous features to speed up the convergence of the optimization algorithm.
+See Table \ref{Appendix_HyperparameterA} in Appendix for more information about hyperparameters.}